 - You don’t want it too stiff otherwise it’s difficult to push it under the flanges of the lead.

-– When it’s mixed together, add a spoonful of black powder paint to colour the putty black.
+- When it’s mixed together, add a spoonful of black powder paint.
+This is to colour the cement it has no other function.

 - Place your panel on some newspaper.